 on the things that are really important” – Steve Jobs

-Trying to maintain boundaries that you’ve set for yourself, what you need, want, should, or shouldn’t do, knowing how to say no to someone, and being able to say no nicely to them without hesitation, especially when it’s difficult is a lifesaver.
+Trying to maintain the boundaries that you’ve set for yourself, what you need, want, should, or shouldn’t do, knowing how to say no to someone, and being able to say no nicely to them without hesitation, especially when it’s difficult, is a lifesaver.

-Saying no to our families, friends, and coworkers can sometimes be challenging.
+Saying no to our families, friends, team members, and coworkers can be very challenging.

-Now, we’re not talking about the “no thanks!” at the last minute of a lunch invite that we can easily say to a coworker who asks if you’d like a cup of coffee as they head out for a Starbucks run.
+Now, we’re not talking about the simple “no thanks!” at the last minute of a lunch invite that we can easily say to someone at work who asks if you’d like a cup of coffee as they head out for a Starbucks run.

 A “no thanks” is one of the common, quick, easy and simple ways of saying no. It’s generally appreciative in tone, and we don’t have a hard time delivering or receiving this simple reaction.

 We don’t take it personally, and we don’t expect that others will either.
 Herein lies the entire issue when telling someone no: the degree to which they may take it personally.